COVID-19: Rigorous testing could help revive travel but challenges remain, say experts

 All other incoming travellers will continue to serve their 14-day stay-home notices at dedicated isolation facilities, and will be subject to a COVID-19 test before the end of the notices.

-Public healthcare experts noted that the duration of 14-day stay home notice is to account for the length of the virus’ incubation period.
+Public healthcare experts noted that the duration of the 14-day stay-home notice is to account for the length of the virus’ incubation period.

 Given that this is so, the decision to cut short home notices will have to be made on “risk versus benefit” calculations, said Dr Tambyah.